mszep/pandoc_resume/resume.md

     CentOS, and Ubuntu Servers
   * Architected system and network monitoring across multiple sites worldwide (250+ servers running 800+ services)
-  * Used Nagios, Icinga, Orion, Splunk, Logstash, rrdtool, and others for performance and monitoring
+  * Used Nagios, Icinga, Splunk, Logstash, rrdtool, and others for performance and monitoring
-  * Wrote scripts using bash/perl/python for system tasks and monitoring plugins
+  * Wrote scripts using bash/perl/python for system tasks and monitoring
   * Administered internal XMPP chat server
   * Configured and deployed Linux and Windows systems, both physical and virtual (VMWare ESX & VCenter)